nodejs/undici/README.md

   a response.
 Use `0` to disable it entirely.
   Default: `30e3` milliseconds (30s).

-- `abortedTimeout: Number`, the timeout after which an aborted request will stop reading from the server and close the connection.
-Closing the connection will error other inflight requests in the pipeline.
-  Default: `1e3` milliseconds (1s).

 - `pipelining: Number`, the amount of concurrent requests to be sent over the single TCP/TLS connection according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-6.3.2).